Lunarexxy/Ninitale/README.md

 Each pack in the mod is a stand-alone modpack and can be installed separately by placing it in your server's (or world's) `mods/` folder.

+**Download:**
+You can download the whole repository [here](https://github.com/Lunarexxy/Ninitale/archive/refs/heads/main.zip), or use the green "Code" button further up.
+Each modpack is in its own folder.

 **Before adding to a dedicated server:**
 1. Stop the server to save everything and kick everyone.
 2. Back up everything on the server except the `Server/` folder and `Assets.zip` file.
 3. Fully remove the folders containing the modpacks being changed.

 **Installing:**
-1. Place the updated modpacks in the server's `mods/` folder, e.g. `mods/ninitale.BeamBlocks/`
+1. Place the updated modpack folders in the server's `mods/` folder, e.g. `mods/ninitale.BeamBlocks/`
 2. Restart server.